aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-imap-client/connecting-to-imap-server/_index.md

 client.proxy = ae.clients.HttpProxy("18.222.124.59", 8080)
 client.select_folder("Inbox")
 ```

-## **Connecting to Server in Read-Only mode**
+## **Read-Only Mailbox Access**

-Implementing a read-only mode functionality for a mailbox involves providing the capability to control and restrict modifications to the mailbox’s permanent state, ensuring data integrity, compliance, and user experience.
-A True value set to this property indicates that changes are not permitted.
+To prevent changes to mailbox contents, enable read-only mode.
+The [read_only](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#properties) property set to *True* indicates that changes are not permitted.
 The following code sample shows how to use this property in a project:

 ```py
 import aspose.email as ae